How Not to Blow Your Diet When Your Team Loses

-Let’s face it: Many of us can get pretty consumed in the Super Bowl game and all the rivalry that comes along with it.
-If your team came out victorious yesterday, then you’re probably feeling pretty good about things this week.
+Let’s face it: Many of us can get pretty consumed by sports, not to mention all the rivalry that comes along with them.
+If your team came out victorious, then you’re probably feeling pretty good about things.

-However, if you’re now dealing with the heartbreak of a Super Bowl loss, you may be experiencing what many sports fans go through after a disappointing defeat, that being an overwhelming feeling of wanting to throw all healthy habits out the window for the week.
+However, when you deal with the heartbreak of a loss (and inevitably it will happen), you may experience what many sports fans go through after a disappointing defeat – an often-overwhelming feeling of wanting to toss all healthy habits out the window.

-Turns out that when a team loses, fans tend to consume more calories from saturated fat and added sugar the next day.
+Turns out that when a team loses, fans tend to consume more calories from added sugar and saturated fat the next day.
 On the flip side, fans will often make healthier choices when their favorite team wins!

 Researchers say that, as fans, we perceive our team's successes and failures as our own.
 When a team loses, we feel a sense of a threat to our identity, which directly impacts our behaviors and choices, including what we eat and drink.
 It may not seem like a big deal, but this is one of the many factors that influence our eating behavior.